Dr. Karen McDonald

 Karen is the author of Blind Trust, A Child’s Legacy, written under the pen name of Karen Austin.
 This autobiographical novel chronicles her spiritual and psychological journey.
 Before changing careers to the counseling arena, Karen owned and operated a day-care business for 25 years.
 This was a forerunner of preparation for her current career as she worked with all kinds of families and many children in crisis.
 She also worked with all kinds of parents from unwed teen moms to late-in-life parents, from those who needed a few hours away from their children each week to those who struggled to find a few hours to be with their children.
 Her experience in working with families from all walks of life gives her a solid background in helping individuals and families heal from the wounds sexual abuse causes.

 Dr. Karen McDonald’s educational background includes three year’s study at Kennesaw State University before receiving her bachelor’s degree and master’s in Christian Counseling from Covington Theological Seminary.
 She earned her Ph.D in religious philosophy from Logos University in Jacksonville, Florida, where she wrote her dissertation on “Beyond Play Therapy: Treating the Traumatized Child.”

-If you, or someone you know, has been the victim of sexual abuse, sex trafficking and/or domestic violence issues, contact us today to get more information about Racheal’s Rest programs to begin your journey to emotional health.
+If you, or someone you know, has been the victim of sexual abuse, and/or domestic violence issues, contact us today to get more information about Racheal’s Rest programs to begin your journey to emotional health.